daostack/arc.js_legacy/docs/Transactions.md

 options.myInvocationkey = TransactionService.generateInvocationKey("DAO.new");
 ```

+!!!
+Note
     Note that every call to `generateInvocationKey` generates a unique `Symbol`, regardless of the input.
 In any case, this is just a convenience method, you can use whatever means you want to generate a key.

 `txEventInfo.options` will usually contain the options you passed in, with default values added.
 But in the case of `DAO.new`, it will not contain the default values.
-If you need to see the default values for `DAO.new` then instead of subscribing to "txReceipts.DAO.new" you can subscribe to "txReceipts.DaoCreator" and receive events published by  [DaoCreatorWrapper.forgeOrg](api/classes/DaoCreatorWrapper#forgeOrg) and [DaoCreatorWrapper.setSchemes](api/classes/DaoCreatorWrapper#setSchemes).
-This would otherwise be the same as subscribing to "txReceipts.DAO.new".
+If you need to see the default values for `DAO.new` then instead of subscribing to "TxTracking.DAO.new" you can subscribe to "TxTracking.DaoCreator" and receive events published by  [DaoCreatorWrapper.forgeOrg](api/classes/DaoCreatorWrapper#forgeOrg) and [DaoCreatorWrapper.setSchemes](api/classes/DaoCreatorWrapper#setSchemes).
+This would otherwise be the same as subscribing to "TxTracking.DAO.new".

 !!!
 Tip
-    You can see the actual values passed to most of the Arc contract functions by setting the LogLevel to `LogLevel.debug`.
-See the [LoggingService](api/classes/LoggingService).
+    See more about how to use the Pub/Sub event system, including how to scope your subscriptions to whole sets of events, [here](/Events/#pubsub-events).

+## Transaction Lifecycle
+All transactions proceed through three stages:  sent, mined and confirmed.
+In the example above, when we subscribed to `TxTracking.DAO.new`, we actually subscribe to receive four distinct events:

+1. TxTracking.DAO.new.kickoff
+2. TxTracking.DAO.sent
+3. TxTracking.DAO.mined
+4. TxTracking.DAO.confirmed

+When you receive an event you can identify the stage by the `txStage` property of the `txEventInfo` (`payload` in Pub/Sub parlance) parameter of the callback (see the example code above) or the `eventName` (`topic` in Pub/Sub parlance) parameter of the callback.